Get AI SEO for FREE.

 If the robots.txt Tester finds any rule preventing access, you can try editing the rule right inside the code editor and then run through the test once again.

-You can also refer to our dedicated knowledgebase article on robots.txt to understand more about the accepted rules, and it would be helpful in editing the rules here.
+You can also refer to our dedicated knowledgebase article on robots.txt to learn more about the accepted rules, which would be helpful in editing the rules here.

 If you happen to fix the rule, then it’s great.
-But please note, this is a debugging tool, and any changes you make here will not be reflected on your website’s robots.txt unless you copy & paste the contents to your website’s robots.txt.
+But please note that this is a debugging tool, and any changes you make here will not be reflected on your website’s robots.txt unless you copy & paste the contents to your website’s robots.txt.

-If you face any difficulties in editing robots.txt please contact support.
+If you face any difficulties editing robots.txt, please contact support.

 3.6 Export Robots.txt